jconorgrogan/Riemann-Zeta-Function-zeta-3-and-6-/README.md

 \]

 Here, ζ(6) captures even higher-order corrections between the arc and the chord lengths, and this is reflected in the series involving \(n^{-6}\) terms.

-## Conclusion

-This geometric setup provides a clear and elegant way to visualize famous zeta function values. **ζ(3)** can be understood as the cumulative difference between the arc length and chord length for individual segments, while **ζ(2)** emerges from the global approximation of a circle by a polygon.
-Extending this idea, **ζ(6)** represents even finer geometric corrections.
-These interpretations offer an intuitive bridge between geometry and these mysterious constants in number theory.